ivancarhuapoma/ivancarhuapoma/README.md

 - 👋 Hi, I’m @ivancarhuapoma
 - 👀 I’m interested about data engineering/science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently playing with Neural network 💻
 - 👨🏻 I'm looking for my first job as a developer

 <!---